What and how you’ll study

 Chinese is taught in small groups by a friendly team, a number of whom are native speakers.
 We place particular emphasis on language skills, with regular classroom tuition, including through computer-assisted learning (you’ll be introduced to Chinese word processing), and access to a wide range of video and audio recordings.

 You’ll be assessed through a combination of oral and written language exercises and tests, essays on cultural topics, and exams requiring both essays and short answers.
-On your year abroad, you will either be assessed by your host university or will submit written assignments to us, depending on your placement.
+On your year abroad, you will be assessed for language acquisition by your host university.
+You will also submit written assignments to us.

 There are lots of support systems to help you with your learning, from your Personal Tutor to our web-based hub, Support for Success in LLC.
-We have an in-house Resources Centre and the Main University Library is just across the square from us, housing over 45,000 Chinese language titles in its East Asian Studies Collection.
+We have an in-house Screening Room, computing labs and Study Resource Centre. and the Main University Library is just across the square from us, housing over 45,000 Chinese language titles in its East Asian Studies Collection.

 You’ll study Chinese for four years, taking courses worth 120 credits each year.